goodwithtech/dockle/README.md

 ## Dockle Checkpoints for Linux

-These checkpoints refered to [Linux Best Practices](https://www.cyberciti.biz/tips/linux-security.html) and so on.
+These checkpoints referred to [Linux Best Practices](https://www.cyberciti.biz/tips/linux-security.html) and so on.

 ### DKL-LI-0001: Avoid empty password